fusernames/food-scrapper/README.md

 # Food Scrapper

-This litte script is built to get some info about 1 restaurant on differents websites
+This litte script is built to get some info about 1 restaurant on different websites (tripadvisor, ubereats, deliveroo)

 ## Get started